5 Ways to Improve Your Leapfrog Hospital Safety Grade

 ● Complicated reporting system

-● Feeling it won’t be followed through on
+● Concern that the report wouldn’t be followed through on

 ● Not sure it is my responsibility